 One of those barriers blocking success is often something that we can all struggle with: time management.

 “When we think about our short- or long-term success, it means we have to get work done.
-Time management is a critical part of that process,” said Staats, a professor of operations at UNC Kenan-Flagler Business School and the associate dean of MBA programs.
+Time management is a critical part of that process,” said Staats, a professor of operations at UNC Kenan-Flagler Business School, the associate dean of MBA programs and the faculty director of the Center for the Business of Health.

 To help our Tar Heels begin the year on the right foot, Staats shared his tips for effective time management, starting with re-thinking that to-do list.